Royal Palace, Tell el-Ful: History

-The structure was intended to be a summer residence for King Hussein of Jordan, whose grandfather, King Abdullah I, conquered Jerusalem and the rest of the West Bank, annexing the territory after the 1948 Arab-Israeli War.

-Construction started in the mid-1960s, but was interrupted when Israel captured the area during the 1967 War.
-Still owned by the Hashemite Kingdom, it remains today as found in 1967, an unfinished shell.

-The hill, located just west of Pisgat Ze'ev overlooking the Arab neighborhood of Shuafat, is 2754 ft above sea level, making it one of the highest summits in the region.
+The hill of Tell el-Ful, located just west of Pisgat Ze'ev and overlooking the Arab neighborhood of Shuafat, is 2754 ft above sea level, making it one of the highest summits in the vicinity.

-The palace was built in reaction to the locating of the residence of Israel's president in West Jerusalem.
-Intended to be the official holiday retreat of the Jordanian royal family, it was to be an architectural masterpiece that would host dignitaries from around the world.
+The structure was intended to be a summer residence for King Hussein of Jordan, whose grandfather, Abdullah I, occupied Jerusalem and the rest of the West Bank, annexing the territory after the 1948 Arab–Israeli War.
+Construction started in the mid-1960s, in reaction to the locating of the residence of Israel's president in West Jerusalem.
+As the official holiday retreat of the Jordanian royal family, it was to be an architectural masterpiece that would host dignitaries from around the world.
 The design envisaged a grandiose structure consisting of three levels, interconnected with arches plated with Jerusalem stone.

-Construction came to a halt after the 1967 war when Israel took control of the West Bank.
+Construction came to a halt after the 1967 War, when Israel captured the area.
 The structure was still a building site and was left uncompleted.
-The skeletal, two-storey cement structure remained empty and has since become a haven for drug users.
-Local officials said that attempting to redevelop the building and end the neglect would potentially "raise a storm in Jordan."
+Still owned by the Hashemite Kingdom, it remains today as found in 1967: a skeletal, two-storey cement structure.
+By 2010, it had become a haven for drug users; a local official said at the time that attempting to redevelop the building and end the neglect would potentially "raise a storm in Jordan."
 In August 2011, the Jerusalem municipality stopped unauthorised workers who had erected a fence around the site.
-The Jerusalem wakf denied that Jordan was preparing to renovate the palace.
+The Jerusalem Waqf denied that Jordan was preparing to renovate the palace.